fyookball/ChainBet/MULTIPLAYER.md

 However, they are forgetting that only Bob can claim the 12 BCH still in the main bet account!
 The Alice group actually loses a total of 12 BCH (11 in the main bet and 1 in the refund transaction), which is 1 more BCH than they would lose if they simply allowed Bob to collect his winnings.

-We still generally consider that the scheme protects Bob from losing money if the participants behave irrationally because secret-withholding is compensated for and generally wouldn't target a specific bet or person.
+We still generally consider that the scheme protects Bob from losing money if the participants behave irrationally because secret-withholding is compensated for and wouldn't target a specific bet or person.
 Technically, the scheme isn't tamper-proof, but a malicious actor would have to go out of their way AND lose money in order to affect the bet.

 ## Final Thoughts